AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Teams*

-When a user attempts to edit a team, the [!DNL edit team] page does not close.
+When a user attempts to edit a team, the [!DNL Edit team] page does not close.
 The user cannot close the page by clicking either button, clicking the X, or navigating away from the page.

 **Email and in-app notifications are not being sent**